- The fight scene involving the Cat Lady and Alex. And this earlier exchange:

-- Apparently, Kubrick wasn't happy enough with turning a breezy song like "Singing in the rain" into an hymn for depravity, he had to further the joke by not paying Gene Kelly for it.
+- Apparently, Stanley Kubrick wasn't happy enough with turning a breezy song like "Singing in the Rain" into an hymn for depravity, he had to further the joke by not paying Gene Kelly for it.
 Kelly was pissed and even cut McDowell dead at a party once because of it.
 When McDowell found out the reason decades later, he roared with laughter.

 - (While being interviewed by the journalist) Alex: "...It always feels like something terrible is about to happen to me" <head falls into plate of pasta with a loud splat>